MD/MA in Bioethics

 MD/MA Program Application, Tuition, and Funding

-You apply to the MD/MA in bioethics directly through NYU’s College of Global Public Health with a separate, program-specific application in the spring of your third year at NYU Grossman School of Medicine.
+Students apply to the MD/MA in bioethics directly through NYU’s College of Global Public Health with a separate, program-specific application in the spring of the second year at NYU Grossman School of Medicine.

 Students receive an NYU Grossman School of Medicine scholarship to cover the cost of tuition for the MD degree program, provided each student maintains satisfactory academic progress in accordance with NYU Grossman School of Medicine’s Satisfactory Academic Progress Policy.
 For information about tuition rates, merit-based scholarships, and options for financing the MA in bioethics, contact NYU’s College of Global Public Health Admissions Officer Zachary Judy at zachary.judy@nyu.edu.